profmikegreene/kechirase-los-lobos/README.md

 ### todo
 * remove need to run extra composer command
+    - should be able to that via `docker run --rm -v $(pwd):/app composer:latest install`
 * delete config.sh from rating and tsugi ??
 * programmatically finish tsugi db config
 * programmatically config a rating